Track3D

 Learn From Past Rework

-Most teams are still facing the same rework problems over and over again.
-Monitor in which areas rework is taking place and the reason for it.
+Most teams are still facing the same rework problems over and over again because they fail to learn from the past.
+Monitor the areas in which rework is taking place and the reason behind it.
 Analyze it after every milestone.
-Pass on the knowledge learned to the next stage or project.
+Pass on the knowledge learned to the next stage of the project.

 This brings about: